|Nation||European Space Agency (ESA)|

 During the following weeks, SMART-1’s ion engine fired to gradually reduce orbital parameters to allow closer views of the surface.
 It reached its operational orbit, with an orbital period of about five hours, by Feb.
 27, 2005.

-While in orbit, SMART-1’s instruments studied the Moon’s topography and surface texture and mapped the surface distribution of minerals such as pyroxenes, olivines and feldspars, thus improving the data returned by Clementine (launched in 1994 by the United States).
+While in orbit, SMART-1’s instruments studied the Moon’s topography and surface texture and mapped the surface distribution of minerals such as pyroxenes, olivines and feldspars.
+It improved on data returned by NASA's Clementine spacecraft which was launched in 1994.

 On Sept.
-17, 2005, the ion engine was fired for the last time, having exhausted all its propellant, leaving the vehicle in a natural orbit determined only by lunar gravity, the gravitational influences of Earth and the Sun, and the occasional use of its attitude control thrusters.
+17, 2005, the ion engine was fired for the last time, having exhausted all propellant.
+This left the spacecraft in a natural orbit determined only by lunar gravity, the gravitational influences of Earth and the Sun, and the occasional use of its attitude control thrusters.

 By the time of the last firing, the spacecraft’s ion engine had fired for 4,958.3 hours, a record length of operation in space for such an engine at that time.